jthegedus/sveltekit-firebase-adapter-bug/README.md

 This repo is a reproduction of a bug when using SvelteKit with the [svelte-adapter-firebase](https://github.com/jthegedus/svelte-adapter-firebase) adapter.

+The bug was identified and tracked in - https://github.com/jthegedus/svelte-adapter-firebase/issues/22

-This could be a bug with either the adapter (most likely) or SvelteKit.
-I cannot seem to identify the issue in the adapter itself.
+~This could be a bug with either the adapter (most likely) or SvelteKit.
+I cannot seem to identify the issue in the adapter itself~

 **info:**